shoemoney/Pancakeswap-bot-moreprofit/README.md

 3. Install dependencies `npm i` or `yarn` if not already completed above.
 4. Start the bot using `npm run start -- --with` or `yarn start -- --with`
 5. Enjoy!

-### 🦊 How to Export Private Key from MetaMask
-1. Open your account
-2. Click on three points at top-right corner
-3. Account details
-4. Export Private Key.

 ### ✔️ Sample ``.ENV`` file
 ```